zerotier/terraform-multicloud-quickstart/README.md

 The first time through, you will encounter a few hurdles.
 Each cloud vendor brings their own special brand of pain.
-For example, on AWS, you need to accept the Marketplace agreement for the Ubuntu AMI.
+For example, on AWS, you will need to accept the Marketplace agreement for the Ubuntu AMI.
 On GCP, you will be prompted to enable Cloud APIs.

 <p align="center">
 <img src="https://i.imgur.com/5tRu35i.jpeg" alt="old man yells at cloud" /><br/>